OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Transfer Manager
 --------------------------------------------------------------------------------

 The monitoring process of the storage resources has been greatly improved and optimized: System datastores are now monitored as any other datastore.
 Third-party datastore drivers needs to implement the monitor script to return this value to oned.

-Also disk usage monitoring from VMs has been also improved to allow thrid-party drivers to hook on this process
+Also disk usage monitoring from VMs has been also improved to allow thrid-party TM drivers to include their own monitor scripts, :ref:`see the storage integration section for details <ds_monitor>`

-.. todo:: hook for VM disk usage monitor is not in first beta

 Virtual Machine Manager